 - Dissolve 3 teaspoons of salt in 3 glasses of water and soak the cauliflower florets in it for 30 minutes.

 - Wash the florets well in running water, then pat dry and spread on a cloth.
 Allow the florets to dry completely under a fan or in the sun.

-- Pour the cooled mustard oil, saving a little for tempering the spices.
+- Pour in the cooled mustard oil, saving a little for tempering the spices.
 Mix well until all ingredients combine nicely.

 - Heat the remaining oil on medium-low heat.
 When hot, reduce the heat to low and add in the asafoetida, cumin seeds, and mustard seeds.
-Let them crackle for about 30 seconds, then remove from heat.
+Let them crackle for about 30 seconds, then remove from the heat.
 Add the curry leaves and allow to cool down for a minute or two.